The creation of Los Alamos

 The « Los Alamos » centre

-Henceforth, the Manhattan Project was launched and thousands of engineers and technicians were recruited and worked in secret to build nuclear weapons.
+From that moment onwards, the Manhattan Project was launched and thousands of engineers and technicians were recruited and worked in secret to build nuclear weapons.